princeontheinternet/learn-code-notes-datawarehouse/DataWarehouse/Snowflake/SnowflakeRefDict/D009_Virtual_Warehouse/Virtual_Warehouse.md

 - In the **WebUI** the default size of the WH is **X-Large**, but using **SQL Command** if you don't specify the size of the warehouse then by default it takes **X-Small**.

+- Compute_WH (X-Small) is the default warehouse given by snowflake.

 - There are two **scaling policy** in Enterprise Edition or Multi-Cluster Warehousing
   1. Standard
   2. Economy